Last updated on March 3rd, 2020 at 11:18 am

 COPE

-Network (cable and phone) companies are at liberty to decide what type of content and from whom can be carried across their networks.
+Network (cable and phone) companies can decide what type of content and from whom can be carried across their networks.

 And because of the limited bandwidths currently available profitability decisions will determine the type and quality of traffic available to users.